sharoncxu/AzureML-CheatSheet/docs/vs-code-snippets/snippets.md

 # VS Code Snippets

-We have compiled a collection of useful templates in the form of [VS code snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
+We have compiled a collection of [VS code snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets) designed to make it easy to work with Azure ML.

 ![VS Code Snippets](vs-code-snippets-demo.gif)